OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 - If the government policy is that people should stay home, but people don’t seem to be actually doing this in reality, we still report the official government policy.
 This would usually be accompanied by note that people may not be complying with this in reality.
 - We record curfews (eg. where people are not allowed out between 6pm and 6am, or people only allowed for 1 hour a day) as a 2.
 If people cannot leave the house for multiple days at a time (eg can only go out on a specific day of the week), this would be reported as a 3 for total confinement.
 - If during non-curfew hours people can go out of the house for non-essential trips, this is still reported as a 2 to fully represent the requirement to limit movement as a result of the curfew hours.
-- For clinically vulnerable groups of people strongly recommended or required to shield at home, we code this as a 1 (recommended) with a ‘general’ flag (if nationwide).
+- For clinically vulnerable groups of people strongly recommended or required to shield at home, we record this as a 1 (recommended) with a ‘general’ flag (if nationwide).

 ### C7- Restrictions on Internal Movement